 A lion's head and forepaws are carved on a small curving plaque with rounded corners.
+From the Temple of Apedemak?
 There are perforations at both ends and a square hole between the forepaws, which rest on a small base.
 The curve of the plaque indicates that the piece was mounted onto a round basin with pins drawn through the circular perforations.
 Because the piece is drilled through, it must have been a spout.
 We can say nothing about the basin which it belonged, since there are no parallels from Meroe or Egypt.